 We tested everything on our friends.
 No one died or got sick.
 In fact, again, people improved, got healthier.
 And then they wanted more.
 We began doing limited production of herbal remedies and tinctures in the kitchen with a $30 juicer, a $10 mixer, a blender and little jars and bottles we either bought in a hole-in-the-wall shop in David (nearby city) or scavenged from the recycling center and then sterilized to a fare-thee-well.
 People began to pay us for the remedies and natural skin creams we formulated.
 People got better.

 Cloud Forest Botanicals' herbal remedies are now available in several locations in Panama.
-They can be purchased directly at Finca Luz or the local Tuesday Morning Market in Boquete or they can be ordered and shipped to the US, Canada or Europe using our online store.
+They can be purchased at the local Tuesday Morning Market in Boquete or they can be ordered and shipped to the US, Canada or Europe using our online store.

 Our commitment is to make the purest, most natural and most effective natural herbal products possible at the most reasonable cost possible.
 Each product is researched, tested and based on both centuries of herbal knowledge and the most currently available pharmaceutical research.
 Each product and tincture is hand-crafted in small batches from plants that are grown organically or wild-crafted from the Cloud Forest jungle.
 We use no artificial preservatives, thickeners, stabilizers, perfumes in our natural herbal products…EVER.